yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Unfortunately, you have to pay to search for your information at[https://www.searchbug.com](https://www.searchbug.com/), but you can email support@searchbug.com to ask them to block the display of your personal information from being listed.

 ### SearchPeopleFree
-FInd your information here: [https://www.searchpeoplefree.com/](https://www.searchpeoplefree.com/), making sure to search by name, phone number, address and email address: Opt out here: [https://www.searchpeoplefree.com/opt-out](https://www.searchpeoplefree.com/opt-out).
+Find your information here: [https://www.searchpeoplefree.com/](https://www.searchpeoplefree.com/), making sure to search by name, phone number, address and email address: Opt out here: [https://www.searchpeoplefree.com/opt-out](https://www.searchpeoplefree.com/opt-out).

+### SearchQuarry
+Find your information and opt out here: [https://www.searchquarry.com/opt-out/](https://www.searchquarry.com/opt-out/) You will need to click the verification link they email you to finalize the opt out.

 ### SmartBackground Checks
 Find your information here: [https://www.smartbackgroundchecks.com/](https://www.smartbackgroundchecks.com/).
 Opt out here: [https://www.smartbackgroundchecks.com/optout](https://www.smartbackgroundchecks.com/optout)